365 useful words and phrases in te reo Māori

 • Te Moana o Raukawa – Cook Strait

-• Whakatū – Nelson.
-To stand and make a speech
+• Whakatū – Nelson (to stand and make a speech)

-• Waiharakeke – Blenheim.
-Place where flax grows
+• Waiharakeke – Blenheim (place where flax grows)

-• Ōtautahi – Christchurch.
-Name for the river Avon
+• Ōtautahi – Christchurch; the river Avon

-• Ōtepoti – Dunedin.
-Place situated at a corner
+• Ōtepoti – Dunedin (place situated at a corner)

-• Aoraki – Mt Cook.
-Sky piercer
+• Aoraki – Mt Cook (sky piercer)

 • Te Waipounamu – South Island